5 Local Tips For Turks & Caicos With Kids

 5. Take Some Grown-Up Time

-If your resort has baby-sitting and you manage to swing some couple time, head to my favorite mommy retreat, the spa at The Regent Palms.
+If your resort has baby-sitting and you manage to swing some couple time, head to my favorite mommy retreat, The Spa at *The Palms Resort, one of the best resorts on Turks and Caicos.
 After trying some of their many fantastic services, enjoy a bite to eat at the resort’s gourmet food store (which my daughter refers to as the fancy treat shop).

 Sue Nickason does marketing for The Shore Club, a vacation community on Provo’s Long Bay Beach, and several Turks & Caicos resorts.